wikimedia/mediawiki-extensions-GlobalWatchlist/docs/js.md

  - A toggle to collapse/expand the site output
 - When there are sites that have no changes to display, they are noted at the bottom

-### Non-Vue version
+### Technology
-The non-Vue version of the frontend uses OOUI and jQuery to create the elements for displaying the overall global watchlist and each site's output.
+The frontend uses OOUI and jQuery to create the elements for displaying the overall global watchlist and each site's output.
 Additionally, HTML templating (using Mustache) is used for a few elements.

-### Vue version
-The Vue version of the frontend uses custom components, and a few "base" components.
-The "base" components will eventually be replaced with uses of shared components (see [T249840](https://phabricator.wikimedia.org/T249840)).

 ## JavaScript classes